deniskirbaba/mathematical-modeling/linear_spaces/README.md

 ## Linear spaces

-# Task description
+Task description in the *task.pdf*

-Two mathematical subsystems are given, each of which is located in the space R^2.
+Th solution to the problem is in the *linear_spaces.nb* Wolfram Methematica file